-The Documentation Team has the challenge of maintaining documentation for what Tiki does, hundreds of features, over 1000 pages, and a new release every 6 months!
+The Documentation Team has the challenge of maintaining documentation for what Tiki does, hundreds of features, over 1000 pages, and a new major release every 8 months!

 - Update Features list & ratings

 - Make sure basic docs are updated (Requirements, Download, Backup, Install, Upgrade and Initial Config, etc.)

 - Run Preferences report

 - Make sure all new features have at least a stub.

 - Make an .odt and .pdf version of the current documentation for stable releases.

 On doc.tiki.org, print version of pages have the full license tagged on, which is a waste of paper.
 Just replace with a link and perhaps a short plain English license.Marc turned off the feature completely but it could be nicer to at least have a little note with the license name.

 - Review all tiki.org pages with "doc" in the name and merge any relevant info to doc.tiki.org and delete them.